 The Board directs the curriculum be consistent with the educational goals and objectives of this district, the New Jersey Core Curriculum Content Standards and responsive to identified student needs.
-The Superintendent shall, in consultation with teaching staff members, assure the effective articulation of curriculum across all grade levels and among the schools of this district.
+The Superintendent shall, in consultation with teaching staff members, assure the effective articulation of curriculum across all grade levels

-Choose one or more of the following alternatives:

-and among the constituent districts of the Regional School District.

-and among the school districts sending to the School District.

-The curriculum shall provide programs in accordance with Board policies and the New Jersey Core Curriculum Content Standards, including but not limited to:
+Choo se one or more of the following alternatives: and among the schools of this district. and among the constituent districts of the Regional School District. and among the school districts sending to the School District. eurriculum shall provide programs in accordance wi Curriculum Content Standards, including but not limi 1